 1. The Port State Control record of the entered fleet.

-2. The general performance of those ships over a three year period whilst under the control of the Applicant.
+2. The general performance of those ships within the most recent three year period whilst under the control of the Applicant.

 3. The performance and standing of the Flag State, Classification Society and P&I Club of the vessel(s) proposed for entry into INTERCARGO.